-At Oswego Hospital, our cardiology team provides comprehensive cardiac care to diagnose and treat heart disease.
+At Oswego Health, our cardiology team provides comprehensive cardiac care to diagnose and treat heart disease.
 Community members can schedule routine cardiology appointments, or take advantage of programs offered at Lakeside Heart Center, which can help you prevent a future cardiac event.

 Areas of Specialty